omnivore-app/omnivore/self-hosting/GUIDE.md

 ### 3. Populate the .env file

 There is a .env.example file located within the docker-compose folder that should give you the necessary environment variables to begin running.
-You can use these by `mv .env.example.env`
+You can use these by `mv .env.example .env`

 The following environment variables should be changed to reflect where you are running your application.